quandl/quandl-excel-windows/README.md

 Double check your installshield limited edition settings.
 Sometimes it will point to the wrong redistributables folder even after re-installation.
 In most cases it should be set to `C:\Program Files (x86)\InstallShield\2015LE\SetupPrerequisites`

+### My installation failed!

+Uninstall (if it got that far) then run the installer again from the command line with the parameter `/debuglog` This should create a log in the same directory as the installer named `InstallShield.txt`.
+This should show you what went wrong.

 ## License

 See [LICENCE](LICENCE.md) file for licence rights and limitations (MIT)